piotrcholody/Keyboard/README.md

 # Keyboard

-Simple keyboard for ARM LPC1768 with speaker and lcd touch screen.
+Simple keyboard/piano for ARM LPC1768 with speaker and lcd touch screen.